ampproject/amphtml/extensions/amp-list/amp-list.md

 ### Using amp-script as a data source

 In the ideal case, the servers powering your `<amp-list>` would return perfectly formatted JSON for your use case.
 However, for situations in which you may not have access to create or modify backend servers, it is also possible to provide data to an `<amp-list>` component using JavaScript via exported `<amp-script>` functions.
+Those functions may transform the data before returning.

 Here are the steps for specifying an `<amp-script>` functions as your data source: